abeGizaw/abeGizaw/README.md

 - 🧩 Was a Google Step intern this past Summer!
   -  Worked on the Firebase Team.
 Made a website as a side project using Firebase: sites2cwebsite

-- ⚡ Fun fact: I play on the Varsity Football team here at Rose
+- ⚡ Fun fact: I play on the Varsity Football team at Rose

 - 🔭 To see some of my school projects I've worked on, visit my other Github account: https://github.com/rhit-gizaw1